 Candidates selected for a face-to-face interview will be notified in August 2019.
 Interviews will take place at the ERS International Congress in Madrid between September 28-October 2, 2019.
 If the candidate is not attending the Congress, he/she could be interviewed via teleconference.

-c.
-Start date

-- i) Selected applicants will be notified of their appointment end of September 2019. - ii) The exact starting dates will be discussed and agreed upon between the selected candidates and the hosting institutions. - iii) The first part of the fellowship programme is expected to start beginning of 2020.
+- c.
+Start date - i) Selected applicants will be notified of their appointment in October 2019. - ii) The exact starting dates will be discussed and agreed upon between the selected candidates and the hosting institutions.